Anxiety Free Resources

 Dare — Break Free From Anxiety (Android/iphone): The app walks you through audio recordings to help you sit comfortably with your anxiety rather than avoiding it and making it worse.
 It gives you something to focus on while you breathe deeply, and other additional helpful content.

-Anxiety Relief Hypnosis (Android): The app include science-backed tools and techniques meant to help soothe your anxiety, relieve stress, PTSD, and OCD.
+Anxiety Relief Hypnosis (Android): The app includes science-backed tools and techniques meant to help soothe your anxiety, relieve stress, PTSD, and OCD.

 Don’t Believe Everything You Think : Lauren Weinstein